 We modeled, designed and implemented an agent-based micro-simulation that captures the ideas of governing environment.
 The application area is the simulation of the whole highway traffic in Switzerland of about 1700 km (see Fig. 1).
-We extended the platform also to the national roads, which are roads of national importance (e.g. the Gotthard pass).
+The platform is bound to a geographical information system that allows zooming from the global country view to the local view of each vehicle.
+We did not develop over an existing platform for agent-based simulation, because the complexity of the problem is much too big.
+Furthermore, it would be difficult to capture our modeling.
+We therefore built a new platform from scratch.